anabeloff/RNAseqFun/README.md

 The usage of the package starts after user is created SummarisedExperiment (SE) object out of BAM files.
 The package contains example datasets of SE object to use in a test run.
 To see instructions on how to create SE for `RNAseqFungi` see notebooks Part 3.

-- Step 1: Loading SE object and creatin meta data dataframe.
+### Step 1: Loading SE object

 ```
 se <- readRDS(system.file("extdata", "SEgene.RData", package = "RNAseqFungi"))

 ```

+### Step 2: creating meta data table.

-When creating metadata table it is important to remember following:
+When creating metadata table it is important to remember the following:

 - Row names of the metadata table should be the same as sample names in the columns of 'SE' object.
 - **IMPORTANT!** Make sure to check row names asigned to a correct annotation columns.